aws-samples/rekognition-identity-verification/infra/README.md

 # RIV Infrastructure

-The folder contains all [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-python.html) automation for provisioning a [landing zone](toplogogies.py).
-A landing zone is a self-contained service installation, complete with every required subsystem.
+The folder contains all [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-python.html) automation for provisioning a [RIV stack](toplogogies.py).
+A RIV stack is a self-contained service installation, complete with every required subsystem.

 Within each subfolder is a `topology.py` file that defines any exportable symbols.
 Typically, consumers should **import** these root constructs (e.g., [RivUserPortal](userportal/topology.py)) versus directly **import** private implementation details (e.g., [RivUserPortalCompareFaces](userportal/functions/definitions.py)).
 This approach reduces the risk of future breaking changes.